bradhakr/edgeGW/README.md

 e.
 Volume folder is added to presist the changes, so that next time when you start the gateway all your policies/proxies, configurations, plug-ins are sustained.
 Make sure you have the relevant access for the same.

 f.
 Extra host is added to accomodate any additional external integrations, like SSO, Portal, AdvAuth or APM.

+g.
+SSO agent is enabled by default to accomodate Siteminder integration and relevant host information needs to be amended in the yaml.